barbazul/1kfa/mod_guide_player.md

 > He just takes a running start and mightily leaps over the pit,
 > landing safely on the other side.

-The GM might say to you:
+The GM responds:

 > Ok, sounds good, but let's see if Kresk's legs are strong enough.
 > Please flip Defy Danger with your Strength.

+Ready the Defy Danger page in your booklet (it's the first page).
-Look over at the character sheet and see that Kresk has rank 3 (Crown) Str.
+Next, on the character sheet, see that Kresk has rank 3 (Crown) Str.
 Flip over the top card of your Deckahedron and look for that Crown suit.

+Let's say the Deckahedron card shows ✔✔ next to the Crown.
-Let's say you get ✔✔.
-The GM uses the instructions on the Defy Danger card ("You do it, but there's a new complication") to improvise what happens next:
+The GM uses the indicated instructions on the Defy Danger move ("You do it, but there's a new complication") to improvise what happens next:

 > You leap through the air, landing with a thud on the other
 > side of the pit, kicking up a cloud of dust on this forgotten